HarelPoms/HarelsNodeJSProject/README.md

 -- A token must be attached to the header
 -- The token must involve the user whose profile is being edited in the request.
 ```

+Response :
+-Will return the user after the edits, if id and request body match accordingly.

 #### Change a users business status